 Patient’s Bill of Rights and Responsibilities

-As a patient at the Rensselaer Health Services, (a division of the Student Health Center) you have the right, consistent with the law, to:
+As a student accessing treatment from the Student Health Services department you have the right, consistent with the law, to:

 - Understand and use these rights.
 If for any reason, you do not understand or you need help, Rensselaer will provide assistance, including an interpreter.